 What do you associate with the term “Greek life”?
-For some schools, fraternities and sororities are the flagship of social life.
-They are well known around campus for being very active in volunteer operations, throwing parties, and having an overall omnipresent existence throughout campus life.
-If this sounds like something you want to be a part of, check out our list of schools where fraternity and sorority life dominate campus life.
+For some colleges, fraternities and sororities are the flagship of social life.
+They are well known around campus for being active in volunteer operations, throwing parties, and having an overall omnipresent existence throughout student life.
 For other schools, only a small niche of the campus population participates in Greek life.
-There might be a few chapters who may not even have houses.
+There might be a few chapters that may not even have houses.
 Involvement in Greek life at every school is different, and if you’re considering joining, it’s important to talk to current members of a chapter to determine the best fit for you.
-To help with your decision, here is a general list of the pros and cons of joining a fraternity or sorority.
+To help with your decision, here's a general list of the pros and cons of joining a fraternity or sorority.

 - The names alone signify the essence of fraternities and sororities.
 The names originate from the Latin words frater meaning “brother” and soror meaning “sister.”
-The Latin suffix ity refers to expressing a state or quality of a noun.
-Therefore translating to the state or quality of being brothers or sisters, which signifies a strong bond from the start.
+The Latin suffix -ity refers to expressing a state or quality of a noun.
+Therefore, these words translate to the state or quality of being brothers or sisters, which signifies a strong bond from the start.

 - You’ll have an extensive network of connections upon graduation.
 Considering many schools have chapters of national fraternities and sororities—meaning they are recognized across the country—you may encounter alumni who can help you land an interview or even a job after graduation.

 - You can acquire a strong set of skills for a résumé.
 After being a member for a couple years, you may be able to apply for leadership roles that are often filled by upperclassmen.
 This may entail planning events, getting in touch with organizations for volunteer opportunities, and being a general voice of authority within the chapter.
 All of these attributes look excellent to future employers.